illianechesa/confusion/README.md

 # ConFusion

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.
+It was created by performing a course in Coursera.

 ## Requirement for the project